 top of page

-Cone was a highly successful pitcher for the Royals, Mets, Jays, and Yankees, pitching for 17 years and winning 5 World Series titles.
-He won 20 games twice, led the league in K’s from 1990-1992, and was a 5x All Star
+Cone pitched for 17 MLB seasons, won 5 World Series titles, won 20 games twice, led the league in K’s for 3 straight seasons, and was a 5x All Star.

-One of the things in particular that stands out in the book is the clashes he had in his early years with his Royals pitching coach
+One of the stories that stands out in particular is the clashes he had in his early years with his Royals pitching coach

 Cone had a “my way or the highway” guy as his coach, who didn’t like that Cone would bounce his hands in his delivery, or occasionally drop down to throw his slider sidearm, or cock his wrist in his delivery.